 Kids are encouraged to visit the show’s website to submit photos or sketches of their own inventions.

 Parents Need to Know

-Parents need to know that this smart, thought-provoking series -- which is a spin-off of Design Squad -- is a great way to introduce kids to the practical applications of science and engineering.
+Parents need to know that Design Squad Nation is a spin-off of Design Squad that's a smart, thought-provoking series.
+It's a great way to introduce kids to the practical applications of science and engineering.
 With kid-inspired projects ranging from a bike-powered musical instrument to a skateboarding street course, the show's diverse content demonstrates how engineering relates to a variety of interests.
 There's plenty to learn from the show's experts, who explain their designs in a kid-friendly way and incorporate scientific terms and definitions in their dialogue.

 If only every TV series offered the content that's packed into this well-rounded show, which is a spin-off of Design Squad.
 From the obvious benefits of exposing kids to useful applications of science to strong messages about creative thinking, teamwork, and problem solving, there's no end to the positive takeaways available here.
 The show also reflects the shift in the traditionally white male-dominated field of engineering by casting male and female hosts and incorporating a racially diverse pool of boys and girls.

-That's not to say the show is all about learning.
+That's not to say Design Squad Nation is all about learning.
 There's plenty of fun to be had watching how this team brings kids' creations to life, and it's sure to spark some interesting conversations with your kids about their own inventive ideas.
 Add a little quality family time and some group ingenuity to the mix, and those same ideas could become fun projects for the whole family.